Skip to content

 Step 5: Downstream Use

-The output FASTA is ready for:
+The output FASTA can be reviewed for:

 • MoClo Level 0 — use with the assembly_friendly profile; check for BsaI/BpiI site removal